nmetahri/FlexaFile/README.md

 ## License

-FlexaFile is licensed under the [MIT License](LICENSE).
-Feel free to use, modify, and distribute as you see fit.
+FlexaFile is licensed under the [GNU General Public License v3.0](LICENSE).
+You are free to use, modify, and distribute this project, provided you comply with the terms of the GPL v3.0.

 ## Contact